threefoldtech/owncloud_deployer/README.md

-# Owncloud Fremuim Deployment
+# Owncloud Deployer (OCD)

-jumpscale based package for owncloud 3 month fremuim deployment
+a provisioning portal for [Owncloud](https://owncloud.com/)  and automation cloud tool based on js-sdk and Terraform, enables the DevOps team to automate the OC VM provisioning on the Threefold revolutionary grid, handle users requests and manage deployments lifecycle in an efficient way.

+Users can experience the Owncloud product on the ThreeFold grid as a freemium for a 3-months trial.

+## Provisioning process / User experience.

-- user will ask to acquire his free instance
+- User will ask to acquire his free instance after authenticated with the threefold connect mobile app. optionally provide an alternative email address.
-- devops will approve the request
+- DevOps will approve the request from the admin dashboard.
-- deployment will be done from the pre-configured account
+- provisioning will be automatically done/retried for approved requests. the pre-configured account/wallet will be billed.
-- user will receive email with deployment status and credentials
+- User will receive an email with deployment status and credentials.
-- destruction service will destroy the deployment after the trial is over (90 days)
+- Destroy service will check predictably and destroy the deployment after the preconfigure trial period is over (90 days).
-- an email will be sent to user with trial is over
+- An email will be sent to the user after the trial is over.
-- there's also a service to check wallet balance if it's < 1000 it'll send email to support
+- There's also a service to check wallet balance if it's < 1000 it'll send an email to support email.

 ## requirements